 In the April 6, 1967 issue of the Washington Post & News newspaper, a feature story ran on the front page with the headline “Clergy Agree Integration Would Do OK in Churches,” written by Martha Morris.

-The ministers interviewed for the article made a few things quite clear about Washington at the time.
-It seemed evident that the town had moved beyond its most egregious attitudes of racism, as all interviewees were open to the concept of integration, but in their words you could sense some fear, and a lack of understanding.
+The ministers interviewed for the article clarified a few things about Washington at the time.
+It seemed evident that the town had moved beyond its most egregious attitudes of racism, as all interviewees were open to the concept of integration.
+Still, you could sense some fear and a lack of understanding in their words.

-At the next city council meeting there was a fourth letter signed by the ministers of eight churches.
-The message was clear, and the open housing ordinance for Washington was unanimously passed at that meeting by the council.
+At the next city council meeting, the ministers of eight churches signed a fourth letter.
+The message was clear, and the council unanimously passed the open housing ordinance for Washington at that meeting.

-The federal Fair Housing Act was a federal bill that had been strongly debated in Congress as early as 1964, but never could get enough votes to pass.
-It prohibits discrimination of the sale, rental, or financing of housing based on race, religion, national origin, or sex.
-When it was passed by Congress in 1968, the era of sundown towns died down in most places.
+The federal Fair Housing Act was a bill that had been strongly debated in Congress as early as 1964 but could never get enough votes to pass.
+It prohibits discrimination in the sale, rental, or financing of housing based on race, religion, national origin, or sex.
+When Congress passed it in 1968, the era of sundown towns died down in most places.
 A few months after the bill’s passage, the first family of color, Glenn & Sandra Roberson with sons Lance, Eric, & Keith, moved into Washington Township.
 It would still be several years before a family of color would move into the City.

-In the months after the bill’s passage, the Tazewell County Citizen’s Committee continued to fight for the integration of Black resident in Tazewell County, urging all towns to go further than the resolution Washington passed, which allowed for the integration of residents with “good moral character regardless of race, color, religion, ancestry, or national origin.”
+In the months after the bill’s passage, the Tazewell County Citizen’s Committee continued to fight for the integration of Black residents in Tazewell County, urging all towns to go further than the resolution Washington passed, which allowed for the integration of residents with “good moral character regardless of race, color, religion, ancestry, or national origin.”
 The committee felt that the resolution was flimsy and didn’t provide blanket protection against all discrimination.
-They were very pleased with East Peoria and Creve Coeur, which had passed strict laws even going further than the national Fair Housing Act.
+They were very pleased with East Peoria and Creve Coeur, which passed strict laws going further than the National Fair Housing Act.

-During the 1969-1970 school year, Washington Community High School broke new ground by accepting a Black student teacher for the first time ever.
-Tony Cook from Eureka College did his student teaching at WCHS during that school year, also helping coach some teams.
+During the 1969-1970 school year, Washington Community High School broke new ground by accepting a Black student teacher for the first time.
+Tony Cook from Eureka College student taught at WCHS during that school year, and also helped coach some teams.

-With the 1970 census you can see the nation, state, and Peoria are nearly sympatico, while the county, township, and city finally, with the Fair Housing Act, start to make slight progress with minority residents.
+With the 1970 census, you can see the nation, state, and Peoria are nearly symmetrical in their racial makeup, while the county, township, and city finally, with the Fair Housing Act, start to make slight progress with minority residents.

 In July 1975, the month of Washington’s Sesquicentennial celebration, the Browns became the first documented all-Black family to move into the city limits of Washington when they moved to 701 Birkett Court.
 Clarence & Terri Brown moved to Washington with their children Clarence Jr., Towanda, and Natasha.
 The city of Washington got its first Black household on its 150th birthday.
 Towanda Brown was the first Black Washington Community High School graduate, class of 1982.

-What followed in the ensuing decades was a very slow increase in minority residents in the county and city.
+In the following decades, there was a prolonged increase in minority residents in the county and city.

-In the early 1990’s Matt Hale began his crusade to become a local leader in the White supremacy movement.
+In the early 1990s, Matt Hale began his crusade to become a local leader in the White supremacy movement.
 As early as 1990, at the age of 18, he was airing a weekly public access television show throughout the county spewing his racial bigotry.
-A few years later he was organizing demonstrations in East Peoria.
-As Hale continued his crusade, it was clear he was not gaining any sort of significant following.
-Hale was not taken seriously by the masses, his runs for city council were total failures, and local churches buried him in their protests of his message.
+A few years later, he organized demonstrations in East Peoria.
+As Hale continued his crusade, he did not gain any significant following.
+The masses did not take Hale seriously; his runs for city council were failures, and local churches buried him in protest of his message.
 Hale was persistent, however, and continued his quest for a decade.
-In 1999 one of his minions, Benjamin Smith, was convicted of killing three minorities in Chicago, including Northwestern basketball coach Ricky Byrdsong.
+In 1999, one of his minions, Benjamin Smith, was convicted of killing three minorities in Chicago, including Northwestern basketball coach Ricky Byrdsong.
 In 2004, Hale was convicted of conspiring to murder a federal judge who ruled against his attempts to obtain a law license.
-In 2005 Hale was sentenced to a 40-year prison term.
+In 2005, Hale was sentenced to a 40-year prison term.

 Hale’s attempt to garner significant support in Tazewell County for a White uprising was unsuccessful by every measure.
-When you compare that with the relative ease the KKK seemed to have in the 1920’s, you can conclude that the county had made some progress in that 80-year span.
+When you compare that with the relative ease the KKK seemed to have in the 1920s, you can conclude that the county had made some progress in those 80 years.
 But the fact that even one of his small following was responsible for three deaths shows the dangers of such people.

 A 2004 article from the Peoria Journal Star sums up Matt Hale: